theguega/neural-mpc/report/main.typ

 = Evaluation Methodology

-We evaluate the learned policies using a combination of offline and online metrics:
+We evaluated the learned policies using a combination of offline and online metrics:

 == Offline Metrics
-We use Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to measure the average deviation of the predicted torques from the expert torques.
+We used Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to measure the average deviation of the predicted torques from the expert torques.

 $
   "MAE"_j = 1/N sum_(i=0)^n abs(tau_"MPC,i,j" - pi_theta (X_i)_j)